 Fred M. Duer, Scenic Design

 A complete application should include an application letter, three letters of recommendation, a resume, a portfolio and a copy of undergraduate transcripts.
-To receive most favorable consideration, we should receive your application no later than February 1, 2016.
+To receive most favorable consideration, we should receive your application no later than February 1, 2018.
 Once we have reviewed applications, we will contact select applicants for an interview.
 Information on application requirements and the audition process can be found under Theater Admissions.
+Accepting applicants in Lighting and Projections Design for Fall 2018.

 If you have any questions about the program, please contact the Head of Design, Professor Fred M. Duer at firstname.lastname@example.org.